-On February 27, 2020, we entered into an amendment to a credit agreement dated October 31, 2009 with Silicon Valley Bank ("SVB") (as the same may from time to time be amended, modified, supplemented or restated, the "SVB Credit Agreement") to extend the maturity date of the borrowings under the SVB Credit Agreement from March 30, 2020 to April 30, 2021.
+On April 9, 2021, we entered into an amendment to a credit agreement dated October 31, 2009 with Silicon Valley Bank ("SVB") (as the same may from time to time be amended, modified, supplemented or restated, the "SVB Credit Agreement") to accrue interest on advances at a per annum rate equal to the greater of 2.25% above the Wall Street Journal prime rate ("Prime Rate") or 5.50% and to extend the maturity date to December 30, 2021.
+In December 2021, after meeting the conditions set forth in the amendment, the amount available for borrowing was increased to \$7.0 million and the maturity date was extended to April 29, 2022 upon our request.

-On June 24, 2019, we entered into a purchase agreement (the "2019 Purchase Agreement") with Lincoln Park Capital Fund, LLC ("Lincoln Park"), pursuant to which we have the right to sell to Lincoln Park up to an aggregate of \$10 million in shares of our common stock over the 36-month term of the 2019 Purchase Agreement subject to the conditions and limitations set forth in the 2019 Purchase Agreement.
-During 2020, Lincoln Park did not purchase shares of our common stock under the 2019 Purchase Agreement.
-Subsequent to January 2, 2021, Lincoln Park purchased an aggregate of 1,669,429 shares of our common stock for a net purchase price of \$1.6 million under the 2019 Purchase Agreement.
-In connection with the purchases, we issued to Lincoln Park an aggregate of 129,468 shares of our common stock as commitment shares in noncash transactions.
+On June 24, 2019, we entered into a purchase agreement (the "2019 Purchase Agreement") with Lincoln Park Capital Fund, LLC ("Lincoln Park"), pursuant to which we had the right to sell to Lincoln Park up to an aggregate of \$10 million in shares of our common stock over the 36-month term of the 2019 Purchase Agreement subject to the conditions and limitations set forth in the 2019 Purchase Agreement.
+From July 2019 through the completion of sales in July 2021, Lincoln Park purchased an aggregate of 21,120,265 shares of our common stock for a net purchase price of \$10 million under the 2019 Purchase Agreement.
+During the same period, in connection with the purchases, we issued to Lincoln Park an aggregate of 818,420 shares of our common stock as commitment shares in noncash transactions.
+In July 2021, we completed the sales under the 2019 Purchase Agreement.

 On March 5, 2020, we entered into another purchase agreement (the "2020 Purchase Agreement") with Lincoln Park, pursuant to which we had the right to sell to Lincoln Park up to an aggregate of \$20 million in shares of our common stock over the 36-month term of the 2020 Purchase Agreement subject to the conditions and limitations set forth in the 2020 Purchase Agreement.
-As consideration for entering into the 2020 Purchase Agreement, we issued to Lincoln Park 1,529,052 shares of our common stock as initial commitment shares in a noncash transaction on March 6, 2020 and would issue up to 917,431 additional shares of our common stock as additional commitment shares on a pro rata basis in connection with any additional purchases.
-We would not receive any cash proceeds from the issuance of these additional commitment shares.
+From March 2020 through the completion of sales in February 2021, Lincoln Park purchased an aggregate of 32,944,717 shares of our common stock for a net purchase price of \$20 million under the 2020 Purchase Agreement.
+During the same period, in connection with the purchases, we issued to Lincoln Park an aggregate of 917,431 shares of our common stock as commitment shares in noncash transactions.
+In February 2021, we completed the sales under the 2020 Purchase Agreement.